-The virtual health program uses a mobile ‘robot,’ which has an onboard computer, monitor, high-resolution camera and microphone.
+The virtual network program uses a mobile ‘robot,’ which has an onboard computer, monitor, high-resolution camera and microphone.
 Within minutes, the local physician and patient can communicate with an experienced neurologist who can view the patient’s symptoms and discuss them with the local physician and patient.
 Medical data, including imaging scans, can also be transmitted.
 The local physician and neurologist can then develop a treatment plan for patients in need of this specialized care.

 - First time seizure